[campaign] exclusive

 • Metaphors (symbolical description): Lightning-fast checkout

-As you can see, even as a SaaS startup, you can get creative with your verbal and visual identity without compromising professionalism, technology, and innovation.
+Even as a SaaS startup you can get creative with your verbal and visual identity without compromising professionalism, technology, and innovation.
 However, the direction your branding is going always depends on the look and feel you want to establish and be in line with your brand strategy.

 Sources: